Best changing bag: Brilliant baby changing bags for parents

 09. Kumla Cotton Muslin Changing Bag

 As material options go, this Kumla design is one of the best changing bags.
-It's available in two beautiful colours – mustard yellow and prussian blue – and, at the time of writing, is just £33.75 (usually £55).
+It's available in two beautiful colours – mustard yellow and prussian blue – and costs £55.

 It's a top choice for the summer months, especially the gorgeous mustard design.
 It's a no frills changing bag, but comes complete with a number of compartments to keep all your baby essentials organised.
 This baby changing bag is big too, so you'll be able to get all your (and siblings) bits and bobs in too.
 I've no idea how long the discount will run on this item, but at this price, this is one of the best baby changing bags on the market right now.

 This Dikaslon design gets rave reviews and is a bestseller on Amazon, and looking at the prodyct description, it's not hard to see why.
 When it comes to being designed specifically to cater for a baby's every need, this is the best changing bag I've seen on the budget end.
 The attention to detail is impressive, with the changing mat having two extra sides that fold out to hold wipes and clean nappies, and a specific dummy holder so you don't have to rummage around for them.

 There are three bottle holders in one of the three zipped compartments, which fits every major bottle brand.
 There are also built in stroller straps, two big compartments and a whopping 18 pockets to keep all yours and baby's essentials organised.